openstack-archive/stx-governance/reference/tsc/stx_charter.rst

 Contributors.
 Anyone who is a Contributor to the project will be eligible to run, and anyone who is a Contributor is eligible to vote.
-In that election the TSC positions held by one each of the members from Wind River and Intel will be opened for election, to be determined randomly.
+In that election the TSC positions held by one each of the members from Wind River and Intel will be opened for election, as well as one of the other initially-appointed seats, to be determined randomly (unless one of the members voluntarily steps down).

 In April 2020, the remaining 4 seats are up for election.
 At that time all initially appointed TSC positions will no longer be appointed but will be elected by the Contributors.
 TSC Elections will continue on a staggered six month cycle (3 seats and 4 seats) in